krbnite/krbnite.github.io/_posts/2018-10-17-Navigating-the-NoSQL-Landscape.md

 Notes on Amazon's Neptune graph database from AWS Database Week: NoSQL & Graph Databases (Oct 17, 2018):
+* Do relationship really matter?
+Would visualizing relationships quickly uncover insights without the need for long, tediuos, and/or complex analytical queries?
+  - e.g., an example use-case for graph databases from AWS Database Week (Oct 2018) is fraud detection.
+Consider
+    Uber: how many times in NYC would you expect Driver X and Customer Y to interact?
+Once, maybe twice.
+What if there are 25 edges between them?
+Might be fraud!
 * graph DBs are for highly-connected data sets: social networks, medicine, recommendation engines, knowledge graphs, network operations
   - Knowledge graphs:  e.g., travel data
   - Life sciences:  track epidemics across globe; finding cures for new diseases (w/ protein maps)